shajenM/projects/dinoboy/README.md

 ## Design

+DinoBoyGame.hs contains logic for this game.
+All other files belongs to the game framework.

-Module Hudak.hs has the Behavior features that user can use to build a game.
+Module Hudak.hs and Fal.hs have the Behavior features that user can use to build a game.
 Here is the sample usage.

 1) Show an ellipse at position (0,0) with radious r1 = 0.05 , r2 = 0.05
 ```